nodes-and-edges/nodes-and-edges.github.io/nodes_and_edges/chronicles/log_2025_01_eyeq.md

 <span class="tinypinkspace">javascript, tutorial</span>

+# I failed an anatomy exam and build a JavaScript app

-# A little story about eyeQ
+## A little story about eyeQ [Introduction]

 I failed an exam in anatomy, and needed to study.
 Which lead to a lot of ideas, because what time is better to start a random new project than in times where your goal is to memorise what the difference between cranial nerve 2 and 3 is.
 So, I ended up creating a little JavaScript quiz.